FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 #### Complete a release git-flow process

 Once the version is approved by QA, the git flow release can be completed.
-The command "mvn jgitflow:release-finish" performs the following actions:
+The command 'mvn jgitflow:release-finish' performs the following actions:

 1. Merges the 'release' branch back into ‘master’